jackmahony/sixtwotwo/README.md

 # Sixtwotwo Procutions Theme #

-Assets have been ignored due to large video file sizez - These are stored on live servers with permalinks in order to ease synchronization
+Assets have been ignored due to large video file sizes - These are stored on live servers with permalinks in order to ease synchronization.

 Create Wordpress templates with Timber, HAML & SASS.
 Throw in some gulp for good measure and build with less err0rs and more speediness.